chanzuckerberg/napari-hub/docs/v0-tech-spec.md

     * Sort [dropdown/radio buttons] - Fields to sort are defined in [this table](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing#fields).
 We will use all items from the “Sortable” column.
 More details for this feature defined under Features: Filter/Sort
   * Plugin list data to display
-    * Fields and info specification on Github.
+    * Fields to display are defined in [this table](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing#fields).
 We will use all items from the “List view” column
     * Link to details page
     * We will add an “exclude” list for plugins to exclude from the list.
 The exclusions will be stored in a file and plugin data returned will not include those excluded plugins.
   * Actions (what happens when a user clicks on each link, button, etc.)